KeyValueSoftwareSystems/react-multi-level-table/README.md

 | selectable | boolean | Enable/disable row selection functionality |
 | onSelectionChange | function | Callback function that receives a Set of selected row IDs |

+**Note**: Child rows (nested rows) do not display checkboxes.
+They automatically show placeholder spacers to maintain alignment with parent rows.

 ### 3.4 Sort Icons

 You can customize the sort icons for ascending and descending states: